pimpbot9000/4-ratikka-service/README.md

 ```
 docker run -it <host_port>:3000 4-tram-service
 ```
-This starts the service.
+...starts the service.
 There are no logs or anything.

 ## But...
 I don't like Docker